Small van artist residency for non- artists: Kanazawa Jack

 Wimmera River, 2020-ongoing

-This fictional, invitational, caravan based residency is at Quantong on the Wimmera River, NW Victoria, Australia where Anthony Pelchen lives and works.
+This truth/fiction-blended, invitational, caravan-based residency is at Quantong on the Wimmera River, NW Victoria, Australia where Anthony Pelchen lives and works.
 Time and space is offered to individuals who don't identify as artists but play out curious, creative acts in their everyday.

 Hiroshi is from Kanazawa city in the Ishikawa Prefecture of Japan and for 37 years worked for the Kanazawa Road Control Department.
 His flair with the LED signal became quite legendary within the Department and the city community generally, so Hiroshi has become known as 'Kanazawa Jack'.